acode/cli/README.md

 # Version Control and Package Management

-A quick note on version control - stdlib is *not* a replacement for normal git-based workflows, it is a supplement focused around service creation and execution.
+A quick note on version control - StdLib is *not* a replacement for normal git-based workflows, it is a supplement focused around service creation and execution.